melissamagoma/data_analytics_portfolio/README.md

 ## Background

-Before GitLab, I spent several years at Kenya Revenue Authority in data and process improvement roles, building revenue reporting systems, dashboards, and compliance frameworks across a large public sector organization.
+Before GitLab, I spent several years in data and process improvement roles, building revenue reporting systems, dashboards, and compliance frameworks across a large public sector organization.
 That's where I developed the habit of caring about data governance, not just data output.

 I'm based in Nairobi, Kenya and work fully remote.